-When the new leader of a school district or school is tapped for the job, he/she should acquaint themselves with the history of the school district or school.
+When the new leader of a school district is tapped for the job, he/she should acquaint themselves with the history of the school district or school.
 This probably should begin with the moment one applies for the job and ramp up to the first interview.
-Whether head hunter, school board, or human resource head, a future leader should know what she/he is stepping into.
+Whether head hunter, school board, or human resource head doing the interview, a future leader should know what she/he is stepping into.

-Yes, there a places that will not suit.
-There are situations where ones skills are not a good match.
+Yes, there are places that will not suit.
+There are situations where one’s skills are not a good match.
 That is the premise on which decisions about employment lay.
 None of us have the overarching skills that can fix everything.
-As a matter of fact, when you hear or read about, “How to fix education in America,” or “How to Repair our broken system of education,” shut your eyes or your computers.
+As a matter of fact, when you hear or read about, “How to fix education in America,” or “How to repair our broken system of education,” shut your eyes or your computers.
 There is no such thing as fixing a whole system at once.
 It has been tried and all the panaceas have failed.

 Where success has been most achieved, it has been through leadership in one school or in one school district.
 Those are the stories that you should read or listen to.
 When you hear about how a school or school district has been turned around, ask a myriad of questions about what variables folks are looking at and how these positive results have been accomplished.
 We can predict with certainty that it began with leadership.

-Schools, and we are going to use school and school district interchangeably, most often.
-When we need, we will diverge.
+We are going to use school and school district interchangeably.
 The clear question is “How did this place get that way?”
 That question can be divided into a number of pieces.
 The first null hypothesis is that you should not come into that question with preconceived notions.
 Each school district has its own history and its own story of failure.
 The nature of the failure begins with a look at the long term history of the community and its public education system.